juanmavar/juanmavar/README.md

 ### Aspiring Machine Learning Engineer

 I'm a structural engineer transitioning to a career in machine learning.
 Currently, I'm pursuing a master's degree in data science and machine learning.
-My background in structural engineering has provided me with a strong foundation in problem-solving and analytical thinking, which I'm now applying to the exciting field of machine learning.
+My background in structural engineering has provided me with a strong foundation in problem-solving and analytical thinking, which I'm now applying to this exciting field.

 ## 📚 Education
 - Master's in Data Science and Machine Learning (c)